jessicarush/react-notes/events.md

 }
 ```

-If you're not referencing `this` in the callback, you don't need to worry about binding.
+Just to be clear, if you're not referencing `this` in the callback, you don't need to worry about binding.

 ```javascript
 class Button extends Component {